tw-astro/ASTR5160/week1/README.md

-my-program.py
+Astro 5160 Week 1 Assignments:

+my-program.py:
   Very basic python program which simply returns a hello message.
   Run by typing 'python my-program.py' after cd'ing to the containing directory in Unix.

+graphing-calculator.py:
+  Two functions:
+    -calculate the value of a specific quadratic function -plot the reslult of that function, from x = 0 to 100 Run with 'python graphing-calculator.py'